ifd3f/infra/docs/bootstrapping.md

 ### Install operating systems

-All bare-metal machines are to be installed with [Fedora Server 34](https://getfedora.org/en/server/download/).
+All bare-metal machines are to be installed with a customized [NixOS 21.05 ISO](https://github.com/astralbijection/infrastructure/tree/main/nixos/iso).

 ## Kick-off the Process from a PC